AWS Certificate Manager public certificates - AWS Certificate Manager

 • Expiration: Each certificate is valid for 13 months (395 days).

-• Renewal: ACM attempts to renew a private certificate automatically after 11 months.
+• Renewal: ACM attempts to renew a public certificate automatically after 11 months.

 Administrators can use ACM Conditional Key Policies to control how end users issue new certificates.
 These Conditional keys allow restrictions to be placed on domains, validation methods, and other attributes related to a certificate request.
 If you encounter problems when requesting a certificate, see Troubleshoot certificate requests.